AngaIV/SEC-OPS-Lab/README.md

 # SEC-OPS-Lab: Security Operations Lab
-**Modular Security Operations, Network Traffic Sniffing, and Automated Containment**
+**Simple Security Operations, Network Traffic Sniffing, and Automated Containment**

 ---

 ## About the Project

 A security operations control panel that bridges custom Python orchestration with native Linux binaries.
-The system brings core defensive capabilities—including vulnerability scanning, real-time log monitoring, packet analysis, firewall hardening, and immediate network isolation—into a unified desktop interface for an Ubuntu deployment.
+The system brings core defensive capabilities like vulnerability scanning, real-time log monitoring, packet analysis, firewall hardening, and immediate network isolation into a unified desktop interface for an Ubuntu deployment.

 ![Project Dashboard Overview](assets/image1.png)